sign-language-processing/sign-language-processing.github.io/src/index.md

 ---

 #### Pose-to-Text
-Pose-to-text---also known as sign language translation---is the task of translating a captured or estimated pose sequence to spoken language text.
+Pose-to-text, also known as sign language translation, is the task of translating a captured or estimated pose sequence to spoken language text.

-@dataset:ko2019neural demonstrate impressive performance on the pose-to-text task by inputting the pose sequence into a standard encoder-decoder translation network.
+@dataset:ko2019neural demonstrated impressive performance on the pose-to-text task by inputting the pose sequence into a standard encoder-decoder translation network.
-They experiment both with GRU and various types of attention [@luong2015effective;@bahdanau2014neural] and with a Transformer [@vaswani2017attention], and show similar performance, with the transformer underperforming on the validation set and overperforming on the test set, which consists of unseen signers.
+They experimented both with GRU and various types of attention [@luong2015effective;@bahdanau2014neural] and with a Transformer [@vaswani2017attention], and showed similar performance, with the transformer underperforming on the validation set and overperforming on the test set, which consists of unseen signers.
-They experiment with various normalization schemes, mainly subtracting the mean and dividing by the standard deviation of every individual keypoint either concerning the entire frame or the relevant "object" (Body, Face, and Hand).
+They experimented with various normalization schemes, mainly subtracting the mean and dividing by the standard deviation of every individual keypoint either concerning the entire frame or the relevant "object" (Body, Face, and Hand).

 #### Text-to-Pose
-Text-to-Pose---also known as sign language production---is the task of producing a sequence of poses that adequately represent a spoken language text in sign language, as an intermediate representation to overcome challenges in animation.
+Text-to-Pose, also known as sign language production, is the task of producing a sequence of poses that adequately represent a spoken language text in sign language, as an intermediate representation to overcome challenges in animation.
 Most efforts use poses as an intermediate representation to overcome the challenges in generating videos directly, with the goal of using computer animation or pose-to-video models to perform video production.

-@saunders2020progressive propose Progressive Transformers, a model to translate from discrete spoken language sentences to continuous 3D sign pose sequences in an autoregressive manner.
+@saunders2020progressive proposed Progressive Transformers, a model to translate from discrete spoken language sentences to continuous 3D sign pose sequences in an autoregressive manner.
 Unlike symbolic transformers [@vaswani2017attention], which use a discrete vocabulary and thus can predict an end-of-sequence (`EOS`) token in every step, the progressive transformer predicts a
 $counter ∈ [0,1]$ in addition to the pose.
 In inference time, $counter=1$ is considered the end of the sequence.
-They test their approach on the RWTH-PHOENIX-Weather-2014T dataset using OpenPose 2D pose estimation, uplifted to 3D [@pose:zelinka2020neural], and show favorable results when evaluating using back-translation from the generated poses to spoken language.
+They tested their approach on the RWTH-PHOENIX-Weather-2014T dataset using OpenPose 2D pose estimation, uplifted to 3D [@pose:zelinka2020neural], and showed favorable results when evaluating using back-translation from the generated poses to spoken language.
-They further show [@saunders2020adversarial] that using an adversarial discriminator between the ground truth poses, and the generated poses, conditioned on the input spoken language text improves the production quality as measured using back-translation.
+They further showed [@saunders2020adversarial] that using an adversarial discriminator between the ground truth poses and the generated poses, conditioned on the input spoken language text, improves the production quality as measured using back-translation.

 To overcome the issues of under-articulation seen in the above works,
-@saunders2020everybody expands on the progressive transformer model using a Mixture Density Network (MDN) [@bishop1994mixture] to model the variation found in sign language.
+@saunders2020everybody expanded on the progressive transformer model using a Mixture Density Network (MDN) [@bishop1994mixture] to model the variation found in sign language.
-While this model underperforms on the validation set, compared to previous work, it outperforms on the test set.
+While this model underperformed on the validation set, compared to previous work, it outperformed on the test set.

-@pose:zelinka2020neural present a similar autoregressive decoder approach, with added dynamic-time-warping (DTW) and soft attention.
+@pose:zelinka2020neural presented a similar autoregressive decoder approach, with added dynamic-time-warping (DTW) and soft attention.
-They test their approach on Czech Sign Language weather data extracted from the news, which is not manually annotated, or aligned to the spoken language captions, and show their DTW is advantageous for this kind of task.
+They tested their approach on Czech Sign Language weather data extracted from the news, which is not manually annotated, or aligned to the spoken language captions, and showed their DTW is advantageous for this kind of task.

-@xiao2020skeleton close the loop by proposing a text-to-pose-to-text model for the case of isolated sign language recognition.
+@xiao2020skeleton closed the loop by proposing a text-to-pose-to-text model for the case of isolated sign language recognition.
-They first train a classifier to take a sequence of poses encoded by a BiLSTM and classify the relevant sign, then, propose a production system to take a single sign and sample a constant length sequence of 50 poses from a Gaussian Mixture Model.
+They first trained a classifier to take a sequence of poses encoded by a BiLSTM and classify the relevant sign, then proposed a production system to take a single sign and sample a constant length sequence of 50 poses from a Gaussian Mixture Model.
 These components are combined such that given a sign class $y$, a pose sequence is generated, then classified back into a sign class $ŷ$, and the loss is applied between $y$ and $ŷ$, and not directly on the generated pose sequence.
 They evaluate their approach on the CSL dataset [@dataset:huang2018video] and show that their generated pose sequences